 We designed a custom website with branded language, imagery, and all the details you need on the products.
 The page itself acted as our pop-up store, that you could only get to when it opened on Cyber-Monday.

 Chili's relevance online isn't all due to Chili's.
-They've stayed topical on the internet in part because of a strange video posted on Vine of all places, that turned into one of the internet's favorite memes.
+They've stayed topical in part because of a strange video posted on Vine of all places, that turned into one of the internet's favorite memes.
 For those of us running the Chili's social accounts, any reference to the "Hi, welcome to Chili's" kid on our feeds gave us some web-street-cred and instantly boosted our engagement.
 So, on Halloween of 2018 we launched the most self-aware costume anyone ever could.
-Playing into the internet's joke we created a Hallo-meme costume, referencing the underpants-clad kid saying "Hi, welcome to Chili's" in his bathroom mirror.
+Playing into the internet's joke, we created a Hallo-meme costume, referencing the underpants-clad kid saying "Hi, welcome to Chili's" in his bathroom mirror.